stolostron/rhacm-docs/manage_applications/managing_apps_console.md

 * From the _Applications_ page, you can view the following information:
   * The application name and namespace.
   * The number of managed clusters where the application is deployed through a subscription.
   * The number of subscriptions on the _hub_ cluster that are used to deploy the application and the associated status.
-Click to see the subscriptions on the managed clusters.
+  * On the _Search_ page, see hub cluster subscriptions and all subscriptions that are deployed to managed clusters.
   * The date when the application was created.
   * The Grafana dashboard for the application.